 Veit Braun’s fascinating Latourian analysis of the assetization of wheat seeds in Germany brings all these limits to bear.
 German wheat breeders patented the seed varieties they produced to sell to farmers, thus assetizing the biological make up of particular varieties of wheat.
 Farmers planted these seeds in their fields, tended their crop and, upon harvesting, saved some seeds to reproduce the same variety without having to pay breeders for seeds or royalties the following year.
 Not only did the elemental organic processes of plant reproduction defy the monopoly of assetization, but from the perspective of the farmers the seeds were always a commodity to begin with.
 From the farmers’ side, the original purchase allocated complete ownership to them, severing the links between seeds and breeders and dissolving the possibility of any ongoing ownership claim and revenue stream from the breeders (p.210).
 To reallocate control, breeders began selling varieties lacking transgenerational stability: seeds from these hybrids would grow into plants ripening at different times and yielding uneven grain, making the harvest economically sterile.
 The seeds breeders now sold became for all players involved a commodity and, working alongside the Mendelian patterns written into the dynamics of plant reproduction, the breeders redirected the asset form towards the parental plants in their possession (p.212).

 By its own internal logics, the asset form also represents a more subtle limit, that of the horizon of capitalist rationality, explored by Natalia Buier’s nuanced analysis of the discourses framing the historical trajectory of the Spanish railway system.
-From a certain perspective, the system’s purpose was to integrate Spain as a nation, and should thus have been financed centrally; from a competing point of view, the system had to be subjected to optimal pricing and costing measures to incentivise private investment and use resources efficiently.
+From a certain perspective, the system’s purpose was to integrate Spain as a nation, and should thus have been financed centrally; from a competing point of view, the system had to be subjected to optimal pricing and costing measures to incentivize private investment and use resources efficiently.
 In the first case, the asset form was extended to a nation-integrating infrastructure from which would emerge Spain as a unified, revenue-producing market.
 In the second case, the asset form was extended to a profit-producing service from which revenues would accrue to private capitalists or to a capitalist state.
 In both cases, however, the problem remained firmly within the order of worth of the market; the point of disagreement was only whether the trains should be a foundational element in the construction of a national capitalist market, or an outgrowth of market calculation in itself (p.145).
 In this sense, assetization exposes the inability of the asset form to formulate a genuinely alternative order.

 Assetization: between its apocryphal edge and its parental lines